mccoyJosh/ClassInfo/SDEV140/M01/M01_Day1/lecture.md

     - Pycharm
     - MORE
   - Where things are stored!!!!!!
-  - Simple code (BACK TO SLIDE SHOW)
+  - Simple code
+    - print("Hello World")

 ---